 Pros

-- One of the largest app libraries available, covering everything from CRMs to calendars.
+- One of the largest integration libraries available, covering thousands of SaaS tools.

 Cons